LeeT27/learningVerilog/README.md

-Name: Ethan Lee
+**Name:** Ethan Lee
-netID: (ethanjl5)
+**Education:** University of Illinois Urbana-Champaign **Major:** Computer Engineering
-UIN: 660582957
+**Year:** Freshman

 # learningVerilog
-This repository documents my journey self studying Verilog from the ground up, from combining basic gate modules to creating a **full CPU**.
-To simulate my work, I used **Icarus Verilog**, **GTKWave**, and occasionally the **terminal** to show testbench inputs and outputs.
-Rather than just memorizing Verilog syntax, I had a big focus on understanding the **fundamentals of digital design**.
-My projects are intended for people who already have Verilog knowledge with the goal to showcase my personal learning process rather than teaching the language.
+This repository documents my journey of self-studying Verilog from the ground up, from combining basic gate modules to creating a **full CPU**.
+I simulated my work using **Icarus Verilog**, **GTKWave**, and occasionally the **terminal** with custom testbenches.
+Despite learning Verilog syntax, my primary focus was actually understanding the **digital design principles** behind each project.
+These projects are intended to showcase my personal learning process and experiences rather than teaching the language to begineers.

-As a UIUC freshman studying **Computer Engineering**, I wanted a head start with an **HDL** because careers in **semiconductor design** and **embedded systems**, fields I am really interested in, require a strong foundation in **hardware description languages** as they are essential for describing and simulating digital systems.
+With interests in **semiconductor design** and **embedded systems**, I wanted a head start with an **HDL**.
+Having a strong foundation in **hardware description languages** are needed to design and test larger digital systems, where building them physically becomes too complex for industry standards.

 ## [Project 1: AND-OR Logic Circuit](https://github.com/LeeT27/learningVerilog/tree/main/AND-OR%20Logic%20Circuit)
 My first Verilog project where simulated **(A AND B) OR C** in a waveform using basic logic gates